Insights and Updates

 - Organizations that invest in explainability and transparency will build trust.

-- Companies that combine human expertise with machine intelligence will reduce risk and accelerate decision making.
+- Companies that combine human expertise with machine intelligence will reduce risk and accelerate decision-making.

-To Recap: Quick Q&A
+Quick Q&A

 Q: What is an AI hallucination?